Martin-Zeithaml/medium/KeySequences.md

 # The Key Sequences for Zowe TN3270

 When working in a mainframe environment, the user can become somewhat overwhelmed with the number of commands that can be used.
 Very often, in fact, commands are repeating.
 Some environments also have the retrieve function.
 But what if one needs to repeat a series of commands.
 What if when one is required to hit Enter or Tab between commands?
 And what about changing the name of the dataset for another command?
-Such workflow processes are common which has prompted various vendors to come up with a range of techniques to enable functionalities to address these user needs.
+Such workflow processes are common which has prompted various vendors to come up with a range of functionalities to address these user needs.

 ## Introducting Key Sequences for Zowe TN3270